 Is it late at night?
 Are your kids asleep, and you've barely seen them because you were at work all day?
 OR were you home all day, but working, and you barely paid any attention to them?
 And either way, now you're racked with guilt?
 Let it go, girl.
 It's not your guilt.
 Your children are well.

-You have eternal influence on them whether your share the same space daily or not, whether you did precious fingerpainting crafts all day or not.
-There's grace for it all, so sneak into their rooms to kiss them while they sleep, thank God for them, ask him for opportunities to connect with their hearts, and go to bed.
+You have eternal influence on them whether you share the same space daily or not, whether you did precious fingerpainting crafts all day or not.
+There's grace for it all, so sneak into their rooms to kiss them while they sleep, thank God for them, ask him to increase opportunities to connect with their hearts, and go to bed.

 Um, yes, my kids watch a lot of Octonauts too.
 They're still really smart.
 So are yours.
 You're going to be ok.

 Are you crying?
 It's ok!
 Cry it out, girl.
 Call a friend and cry it out.
 Lock yourself in the bathroom and have a good cry.
 Let your babies see you cry.
 Tell them mommy's having a rough day, and can they give you a hug?

 Did you yell at your kids today?
 Me too, probably.
 Then I apologized to them, and asked them to pray with mommy that Jesus helps her do better next time.
 Then I let myself off the hook because I'm not the judge of me--Christ is, and he judges me clean.
 Are you ready to stop being the judge of you, too?

 Sometimes I worry my kids will grow up and lose all their teeth because they are malnourished individuals who subsist on Cheerios and sandwhich meat and Chick-fil-A. You, too?